Secukinumab (Cosentyx)

 • Vitiligo.

-Aetna considers secukinumab gene therapy experimental and investigational because its effectiveness has not been established.
+Aetna considers secukinumab gene therapy experimental, investigational, or unproven because its effectiveness has not been established.

 Table: